TAX RESOURCE CENTER

-When you’ve made IRA contributions, rollovers, conversions, or recharacterizations to your accounts in a given tax year, Form 5498 will report this information to the IRS.
+When IRA contributions, rollovers, conversions, or recharacterizations are applied to your accounts in a given tax year, Form 5498 will report this information to the IRS.

-If no contributions are made for the year, use your Dec.
+If no contributions are made for the year, a 5498-tax form will not produce, use your Dec.
 31 year-end statement to obtain the fair market value of your account.

-For SEP or SIMPLE IRAs contributions from your employer, forms will be sent out in January.
+For SEP or SIMPLE IRA contributions from your employer, forms will be sent out in January.

-Use Form 5498 to confirm amounts you needed to report on your tax return related to contributions and rollovers.
+Use Form 5498 to confirm amounts you need to report on your tax return related to contributions and rollovers.

 Box 11 indicates if your account is subject to minimum distribution requirements for the upcoming year.